Bring History To Your Classroom

 The Historical Society of Palm Beach County offers a constantly growing list of tools for teaching Palm Beach County and Florida history.

 Lesson Plans are available for each annual Special Exhibit at the Johnson History Museum.
-Topics range from staples such as World War II to creative themes like baseball and the fashion of feathers.
+Topics range from historic periods such as World War II to themes like baseball and the fashion of feathers.

 Check back often for new material.

 How did West Palm Beach grow from a small ‘scrub’ town into an alluring city for tourism and residents?
 The guide includes history, math, and language arts activities.

 This guide was written for the exhibit Becoming West Palm Beach: Celebrating 125 Years (2019-2020).

 What is the Gulf Stream?
 How do you define “treasure”?
 How were shipwrecks necessary to survival?
 Guide activities include map creation, reading comprehension, creative writing, and coinage identification.

 This guide was written for the exhibit Shipwreck: Discovering Lost Treasures (2017-2018).

 This guide was written for the exhibit Love of the Game: Baseball in the Palm Beaches (2016-2017).

 This plan is about Florida’s early Native Americans’ interactions with Spanish conquistadors.
 The activities in the guide include making a timeline, creative writing, and researching significant historical figures.